michael1308/inventree-adv-sheet-labels/README.md

 In addition to the errors covered in section [Ignore label size mismatch](#ignore-label-size-mismatch) you might encounter the following error messages when printing:

 - **Sheet layout '[sheet_layout_code]' does not exist.**: This means that an API request was received with an invalid sheet layout in the selection.
 During normal operation, this should never happen because the dropdown list is automatically populated with all valid options.
-If you are using the API from a 3rd party application, this could mean that the application's requested to print on a sheet layout which is either not supported by this plugin or the application has a typo in the sheet layout code.
+If you are using the API from a 3rd party application, this could mean that the application has requested to print using a sheet layout which is either not supported by this plugin or the application has a typo in the sheet layout code.
-- **No labels were generated**: This means that you are not printing any labels (Number of labels = 0) and are not skipping any empty fields either (Skip label positions = 0).
-Would result in a blank page and is likely not what you want
+- **No labels were generated**: This means that you are not printing any labels (Number of labels = 0) and are not generating any empty fields either (Skip label positions = 0).
+This would result in a blank page and is likely not what you want.
 - **Error printing label**: This error along with another error box containing a Python exception string means that something has gone wrong in the plugin code that is not an intentional error message.
 Example: ![Unintentional plugin error](images/err_unintentional.png)If you see this, feel free to file a bug report.
 See [Reporting and fixing bugs](#reporting-and-fixing-bugs) on how to do so.